swilliams11/apigee-edgemicro-k8s-demo/edgemicro-k8s-custom-plugin/README.md

 1. executes `npm install` to install the plugins dependencies
 2. build a docker image with the custom plugin code included in the image and updates the image tag
 3. pushes the docker image to Google Cloud Containers within your GCP project
-4. updates the secret.yaml file
+4. updates the secret.yaml file with the updated Micorgateway config file
+   * this double base64 encodes the Microgateway config file and includes it in the secret.yaml file
 5. applies the updated secret.yaml file (push the changes to the k8s cluster). **This does not update the existing Microgateway pods.**
-6. updates the container image to the image pushed in step 3.  **This updates the containers to use the new container image.**
+6. updates the container image to include the image pushed in step 3.  **This updates the containers to use the new container image.**

 ## Update the microgateway.sh file